pbrianmackey/WorldOfWarcraftAddOn/README.md

 ###Reload UI

-/reload (slash command available in game chat window)
+/reload (slash command available in game chat window).
+Useful for reloading the AddOn as you make updates.

 ##Useful Links